Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Preliminaries

 \subsubsection{Singular Euclidean structures}

-(\cite{Strebel84QuadraticDifferentials}, \cite{FarbMarglit12}) Let $q = \phi \,dz^2$ be a quadratic differential on a Riemann surface $X$.
-Then $q$ induces a singular Euclidean structure $E$ on $S$ from the Euclidean structure on $\C$: namely, for each non-singular point $z \in X$, we can identify a neighborhood $U_z$ of $z$ with an open subset of $\C \cong \mathbb{E}^2$ by, for $w \in U_z$, the integral along a path connecting $z$ and $w$ (for details, see \cite{Strebel84QuadraticDifferentials}).
-Then the zeros of $q$ corresponds to the singular points of $E$.
+(See \cite{Strebel84QuadraticDifferentials}, \cite{FarbMarglit12}.)
+Let $q = \phi \,dz^2$ be a quadratic differential on a Riemann surface $X$.
+Then $q$ induces a singular Euclidean structure $E$ on $S$ from the Euclidean structure on $\C$: Namely, for each non-singular point $z \in X$, we can identify a neighborhood $U_z$ of $z$ with an open subset of $\C \cong \mathbb{E}^2$ by the integral along a path connecting $z$ and $w$, where $w \in U_z$ is a fixed base point (for details, see \cite{Strebel84QuadraticDifferentials}).
+Then the zeros of $q$ correspond to the singular points of $E$.
 Note that, for $r > 0$, if the differential $q$ is scaled by $r$, then the Euclidean metric $E$ is scaled by $\sqrt{r}$.
 Let $E^1$ denote the normalization $\frac{E}{ \Area E}$ of $E$ by the area.

 The complex plane $\C$ is foliated by horizontal lines and, by the identification $\C = \mathbb{E}^2$, the vertical length $dy$ gives a canonical transversal measure to the foliation.
 Similarly, $\C$ is also foliated by the vertical lines, and the horizontal length $d x$ gives a canonical transversal measure to the foliation.
-Then those vertical and horizontal foliations on $\C$ induce vertical and horizontal singular foliations on $E$ which meet orthogonally.
+Then, those vertical and horizontal foliations on $\C$ induce vertical and horizontal singular foliations on $E$ which meet orthogonally.

-In this paper, a {\sf flat surface} is the singular Euclidean structure obtained by a quadratic differential on a Riemann surface, which have vertical and horizontal foliations.
+In this paper, a {\sf flat surface} is the singular Euclidean structure obtained by a quadratic differential on a Riemann surface, which has vertical and horizontal foliations.